mayankhassija/mayankhassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *you can‘t pre-live any day from your future. today is all there is.*
+> *strive to increase order and discipline in your life.*

 </div>
 <!-- quote-end -->